sijiazhao/equaliseRMS/README.md

 # equaliseRMS
-Equalise RMS of given sound files
+Equalise root mean square of given sound files

 ## How to use?
 1. Put your sound files (in .wav format) in the folder 'Sounds'.
 (By default, the folder contains five example sounds I made.)